11x3/ilvmx/README.md

 # Internet Land of Magic

-ILvMx is an `internet load virtual module exchange` or functionally minded cloud app server and with function-level exchange.
+ILvMx is an `internet load virtual module exchange` or functionally minded cloud app server and function-level exchange.

-The server is written in Elixir-lang but the project distributable runs in the  cloud or self-hosted.
-We support native Elixir and HTTP APIs now and will add Elm-lang and other support in the near future.
-Like the direction shared by many new frameworks, we think calling them "web apps" doesn't feelerino.
+The server is written in Elixir-lang but we also support `Vagrant` which of course means we run in the  cloud or self-host.
+Current support for native Elixir and HTTP APIs are in the works, with Elm-lang and other support in the coming soon.

 ## Features